-\textit{Numberlink} (also known as \textit{Arukone}) is a famous pencil puzzle.
-While it was popularized by Nikoli, its first appearance dated back decades ago to as early as 1932.
-Despite its setting looking similar to Wataridori, its rules are significantly different.
+\textit{Numberlink} (also known as \textit{Arukone}) is a well-known pencil puzzle.
+While it was popularized by Nikoli, its origins date back to at least 1932 \cite{janko2}.
+Despite its appearance being similar to Wataridori, its rules are significantly different.

-The puzzle consists of a rectangular grid, with some cells containing a number.
-Each number appears exactly twice in the grid.
-The objective is to connect every pair of cells with the same number by a path that can go from a cell to its horizontally or vertically adjacent cell.
-Paths cannot cross or share a cell with one another.
-See Figure \ref{fig3}.
-Note that unlike Wataridori, numbers in the cells of Numberlink have no quantitative meaning and are only treated as different symbols to distinguish their cells (in some Numberlink mobile apps, different letters or colors are used instead of numbers).
+The puzzle consists of a rectangular grid in which some cells contain numbers, with each number appearing exactly twice.
+The objective is to connect every pair of cells with the same number by a path that goes between horizontally or vertically adjacent cells.
+Paths cannot cross or share cells with one another.
+See Figure~\ref{fig3}.
+Note that, unlike Wataridori, the numbers in Numberlink have no quantitative meaning and merely serve as labels to distinguish pairs of cells (in some Numberlink mobile apps, letters or colors are used instead of numbers).

-There are two main variants of Numberlink rules, the ones requiring and not requiring that all cells in the grid have to be covered by paths.
+There are two main variants of Numberlink: one that requires all cells in the grid to be covered by paths and one that does not.
 Both variants have been proved to be NP-complete \cite{numberlink,numberlink0}.